galiteintechnologies/image-size-finder/README.md

-# image-size-detail
+# Image Size Detail
-Check if images are valid by Mininum Maximum size with image detail array
+Extension to get array of images with size detail and valid image by size given in configuration.